m-albert/scu_lab_course_ia/book/setup_environment.md

 ## Launching the notebooks

-Open your terminal and navigate to the `notebooks` subdirectory of the `lab_course_ia_materials` directory you downloaded.
+Open your terminal and navigate to the `notebooks` subdirectory of the `scu_lab_course_ia` directory you downloaded.

 ```
-cd lab_course_ia_materials/notebooks
+cd scu_lab_course_ia/notebooks
 ```

-Now activate your `lab_course_ia` conda environment you created in the installation step.
+Now activate your `labcourse-ia` conda environment you created in the installation step.

 ```
-conda activate lab_course_ia
+conda activate labcourse-ia
 ```

 To start the Jupyter Notebook server, enter